Fort Walton BeachFort Walton Beach anaheimer

 Gulfarium Marine Adventure Park

 Although it is not one of the largest aquariums, it still packs many exhibits and shows.
-It also overlooks the Gulf of Mexico, offering great views while wandering around the park or catching a show.
+It also overlooks the Gulf of Mexico, offering magnificent views while wandering around the park or catching a show.

 The aquarium is connected to the Boardwalk and Pier on Okaloosa Island.
-So you can split your fun day between the two places and have a meal at one of the boardwalk restaurants.
+So, you can split your fun day between the two places and have a meal at one of the boardwalk restaurants.

 When you are done enjoying those playful creatures, head upstairs to the more exhibits indoor and outdoor.